-A limited set of defect indications $d_1$ and $d_2$ is provided by the ISM facilities which do not include any error check.
+A limited set of defect indications d_1 and d_2 is provided by the ISM facilities which do not include any error check.
 No FAS control is available.
 An example of this type of path is:

-- End-to-end path (e.g. for a leased line) carried over several higher order paths placed in tandem.
+- End-to-end path (e.g. for a leased circuit) carried over several higher order paths placed in tandem.